codename89/socraTeach.ai/README.md

 - You may need to adjust the `BASE_URL` in `frontend.py` if you're running the backend on a different port or host.

 Enjoy learning with your Socratic Teaching Assistant!

+### Authorship
+This project, "Socratic Teaching Assistant for Data Structures and Algorithms," was developed by codename89.